anitaliu123/gcp_oci_vm_start/README.md

 ### Differences
 - OCI requires SSO authentication each session and also does log you out when idle, whereas GCP keeps you signed in through your google account.
 - GCP uses side tabs for quick navigation, whereas OCI requires more scrolling through each step in sequence.
-- GCP loads a lot faster overall, while OCi took longer to respond during the set up process.
+- GCP loads a lot faster overall, while OCI took longer to respond during the set up process.
 - The pricing did vary between the two sites.

 ### Preference (OCI vs GCP) and Why
 - I would personally choose Google Cloud over OCI because it feels more intuitive and beginner friendly.
 The sidebar navigation and faster VM setup were also a plus.
-It was nice to beable to quickly start, stop, and delete the virtual machines compared to OCI which took a little more time.
+It was nice to be able to quickly create, start, stop, and delete the virtual machines compared to OCI which took a little more time.
 However, OCI does have better security whereas GCP keeps users logged in.
+During my tutorial process, I noticed that the OCI took a significant amount of time to start running and terminating.
+It took almost 10 minutes before my VM was terminated.